DePayFi/public-documentation/people/README.md

 # People

 > People first.
 That’s how we see it.
-Our people are part of one large family who embrace each others' authentic selves.
-First, we hire the right people for the job and help them find a team where they can let their talents shine and add the most value.
-Magic happens when people feel like they belong.
+Our people are part of one large family.
+We don't manage human resources we embrace each others' authentic selves and talents.

 ## Positions